nmquijada/tormes/README.md

 11) Serotyping
 12) fimH-Typing (only for *Escherichia*)

-Once the analysis is finished, TORMES generates an interactive web-like report that can be opened in a web browser and shared and revised by researchers in a simple manner.
+Once the WGS analysis is ended, TORMES summarizes the results in an interactive web-like file that can be opened in any web browser, making the results easy to analyze, compare and share.

 <br>